ITMax2026/Active-Directory-Lab/09 - Bulk User Creation via Powershell/README.md

   Remote Execution:  The script is run from Client-01 using the Powershell module in RSAT.
   Department Sorting:  The script uses Switch logic (somewhat similar to an IF/Else in Python) to assess each user's 'Department' attribute and place them in the correct OU

-Notes on the Script: The script mostly exists to reshape CSV data, especially Department, into Distinguished Names and other formats that New-ADUser strictly requires.
+Notes on the Script: The script mostly exists to reshape the CSV data, especially Department, into Distinguished Names and other formats that New-ADUser strictly requires.

-Phase 1: Preparation (Client Machine)
+Part 1: Preparation (Client Machine)
+  1. Create New OUs
+     - Open AD Users and Computers
+     - Right click DemoCorp > New > Organization Unit
+     - Create three new OUs (names need to be exact to match the script)
+        - Sales_Department
+        - IT_Department
+        - Accounting_Department

-  1. Discover your OU Paths (Distingushed Names)
+  2. Discover your OU Paths (Distingushed Names)
      - You need the exact 'Distingushed Name' (DN) of your target OUs to tell the script where to put users
-     - Open AD USers and Computers > Click View > Advanced features
+     - Open AD Users and Computers > Click View > Advanced features
+     - Right click the IT_Department OU > Properties > Attribute Editor tab > find distinguishedName > Copy at least one for later (eg OU=IT_Department,OU=DemoCorp,DC=ad,DC=lab)

+  3. Create a CSV File
+     - Open Notepad
+     - Create headers: FirstName, LastName, SamAccountName, Department, Password
+     - Add 5-10 dummy users (Make sure every deparment has a user and you can use job titles to help with names)
+     - Save the file as C:\Temp\NewUsers.csv on the client machine

+Part 2: The Script
+  - I have included the script in the script folder and there is annotation on the script.
+  - Things that stand out
+    - Use of Distinguished Names (DN) which are required by the New-ADUser cmdlet.
+    - Use of a Switch to sort the csv Department attribute into the required DN format
     -